saeidesm/scene-classification-transfer-learning/README.md

-# Scene Classification Transfer Learning
+# Scene Classification using Transfer Learning